UniTime/unitime-doc/course-types.md

 ## Screen Description

 The Course Types page allows to define types of courses and categorize courses based on these types.
 Each course offering can have no or one type associated with it.
-This allows for instance to distinguish between graduate and under graduate courses, to separate continuing education courses, etc.
+This allows for instance to distinguish between graduate and undergraduate courses, to separate continuing education courses, etc.

 ![Course Types](images/course-types-1.png){:class='screenshot'}